abbyPitcairn/420BirthAndDelivery/Archive/Iteration_2/use_cases.md

 ## Demo #2 Use Case (Patient Search)
 **Scenario:**
-A Nurse searches for a specific mother to see her medical history.
-The system displays past delivery records and outcomes linked to her profile.
+A Nurse searches for a patient's mother to see her medical history in case it affects the patient.
+The system displays past delivery records and outcomes linked to the mother's profile.

 **Steps involved in a search:**
-1. User enters a Patient ID
+1. User enters patient's mother's ID (in a GUI environment, clicks on the user's mother information)
 2. The system searches through the list of Patient objects until it finds the one with a matching ID
-3. The system then displays the basic information of the Patient object.
+3. The system then displays the basic information of the Patient object for the mother.
 This includes:
    - Name
-   - Age
-   - Sex
+   - Date of birth
-   - Weight
+   - Patient ID
-   - Visits
+   - Patient Mother ID
-   - etc.
+   - Records
-4. Visits is a collection of `Visit` objects that contain records of basic measurements like weight & body temperature as well as a `principleCondition`, `additionalDiagnosis`, and any special remarks.
-This is the patient's medical history
-5. The system displays the information found in these Visit objects to the user.
+4. The system displays the information found in the mother's Records to the user.

 **System Result:**
 - No changes to the system should be made.
 This is just a search.